 As a close cousin to axe throwing, I am also a big fan of knife throwing.
 It takes a very different technique which is an extra challenge.
-However, one of the great aspects is that the target you use can be very similar and often interchangeable.
+However, one of the great aspects is that your target can be very similar and often interchangeable.
 If you head out to an axe throwing bar you might also find their offer knife throwing as a bonus.

 But if you want to do some knife throwing at home then you will need your own knife throwing target.
 If you just want to buy your own knife throwing target rather than build your own, then I would recommend this Big Shot target – it’s made from plywood backed boards with hanging hardware included and is the correct, official size.